Skip to content

 To my understanding, less than 200 people have ever climbed the peak without oxygen and made it back alive; that makes perfect sense after those 30-45 minutes of hell.
 And yes, there are bodies of other climbers who failed to get down safely.
 They are on the summit day climb, definitely not on the trek.
 Hands down, they were the worst part of Everest.
 It’s gruesome of course, to climb past bodies.
 But it’s something I mentally prepared for; I knew I’d see them, and I’ve sadly seen other climbers, even friends of mine, die on other mountains.
 So while it was still heart-wrenchingly terrible to see those lifeless people, I didn’t have the shock factor that other climbers experienced.
 If nothing else, they are frozen sentinels, reminding others what is at stake.
 Anyway, the second bottle leaked at a slower rate and we didn’t notice the issue until above the Hillary step, which is only 15-30 minutes away from the summit.
 We resolved it, but the wasted gas meant I’d have to drop my O’s 1 liter per minute.
 That’s the flow rate for most Sherpa, who are genetically superior to you and I when it comes to the thin air at altitude.
 So I was acutely aware that getting down would be the major struggle of the whole experience.

 Still Bored At Work?
-Then Check Out: Tony Hawks Interview - The Travel Writer, not The Skateboarding Dude
+Then Check Out: Rick Stein Interview - From Venice To Istanbul!

 The Travel Tart: The show mentioned that about 600 people make the Mount Everest Climb per year (with some paying special packages of $100,000 complete with chopper support!).
 And you also said that there were about 15 people at the summit when you climbed it.
 Is there a danger of Mount Everest becoming a tourist trap?